luenhchang/R-Shiny-dashboard_Strava-activity-data/README.md

 # R Shiny Dashboard: Strava Activity Data

-## Updates
-**2024-12-31**:
-* Included Lawn mowing in top left-aligned legend of Activity Hours in 2024 plot
-* Added Lawn mowing in activity.type in 2024 data

-**2024-12-19**:
-* Moved custom functions from `global.R` and `server.R` to `functions.R`
-* Sorted all DT dataTables by descending orders of Date and Activity
-* Updated Plotly bar plot to show every month on the X axis
-* Changed `Moving time` from lubridate to character to keep 'xxH xxM xxS' format in DT dataTables

-**2024-11-04**
-* Calculated proportion of days with active hours in a current year or past year.
-This proportion is ranged between 0 and 100% considering if the year is a leap year.

----

 ## Introduction
 This repository contains an interactive R Shiny application that connects to the Strava API to retrieve and visualise activity data from a single user.
 The app provides insights into activity trends, performance metrics, and much more in an engaging and user-friendly interface.